-- All lawns suffered during the hot, dry summer.
-Lawn grass came under stress due to a lack of water and nutrition.
-However, now is the time to create a rich green, moss and weed free lawn before winter.
-Simply follow our lawn care “Steps to Success” programme.
+- Lawn moss is creeping back into our lawns after the recent mild and wet weather.
+Now is the time to create a moss and weed free lawn before winter.
+Simply follow our lawn care “Steps to Success” program.

 - September is one of the best months to sow a new lawn or reseed bare patches in your existing lawn.
 Use Green Velvet lawn seed to create the perfect lawn.
 This seed produces a hard-wearing, rich green, lawn that is easy to maintain yet ideal for children and pets to play on.

 - September is an ideal time to sow a wide selection of edible (herb and vegetable) and flowering plants from seeds.
 Simply sow the seeds in a pot of compost, cover with cling film and watch them grow.
 Once they begin to shoot, replant them in a larger container.